cdaringe/pouchy/README.md

     - ex `.clear()/.deleteAll()` to purge your store of its docs.
 - because you want `find` to return simply an array of docs!
 - because it pre-loads the `pouchdb-find` plugin, which is super handy and regularly used!
-- because when you add a doc, you want it to resolve to the doc with the `_id/_rev` added, not just metadata about the add, for you to manually update.

 ## api
 Most `fn`s below modify default PouchDB behavior.
 For full options, make sure to check out the [PouchDB API](http://pouchdb.com/api.html)